RED BRIDGE TEAM

 Naomi Porat, Executive Vice President

-Naomi contributes 35 years of experience as a social entrepreneur with a portfolio of ventures throughout the U.S. focusing on affordable housing, the redevelopment of former military bases, adaptive re-use for National Parks, modular housing production, and economic development.
+Naomi contributes 35 years of experience as a social entrepreneur with a portfolio of ventures throughout the U.S. focusing on affordable housing, the redevelopment of former military bases, adaptive reuse for national parks, modular housing production, and economic development.
 She has provided economic and real estate advisory services to 16 national parks throughout the United States.
-As the Executive Vice President of Red Bridge Group, Naomi formulated housing strategies for ten National Parks in partnership with the National Park Foundation.
-She recently completed a strategic plan for developing new modular workforce housing for Yosemite National Park and the Yosemite Conservancy.
+As the Executive Vice President of Red Bridge Group, Naomi formulated housing strategies for ten national parks in partnership with the National Park Foundation.
+She recently completed a strategic plan for developing new modular workforce housing for Yosemite National Park and Yosemite Conservancy.

 In prior work, she was the real estate and land use economics strategic advisor for ten years with the Golden Gate National Recreation Area and the Golden Gate National Parks Conservancy.
 She conducted the visioning and reuse planning, market analysis, financial feasibility assessment, business plans and solicitation/evaluation of private partners for the redevelopment of Fort Baker.
 Naomi provided similar advisory services for the Presidio Trust, Acadia National Park, Boston Harbor Islands National Recreation Area, Ellis Island National Monument, Lake Mead National Recreation Area, and the Presidio of San Francisco.